garrandall/popular-music-data/tracks/aston-martin-music-rick-ross-drake-chrisette-michele.md

 Automatic weapons on the floor but who can you call?
 My down bitch one who live by the code
 Put this music shit aside get it in on the road
-A lot of quiet time pink bottles of RosÃ©
+A lot of quiet time pink bottles of Rosé
 Exotic red bottoms whole body glittered in gold Following fundamentals and following in a rental
 I love a nasty girl whose swallow is on the menu